Mr-the-beginner/NewFox/README.md

 >[!TIP]
 > - Check out the [main features](showcase.md)
 >
-> - Use vertical tabs
+> - Use vertical tabs (Available from Firefox 136.0.0 above)

 ##